This post may contain affiliate links. Please read our disclosure policy.

 Finish the cobbler.

-• Place the baking dish in the oven and bake for 10 minutes.
+• Place the baking dish in the center of the preheated oven and bake for about 35 minutes or until done.

 Notes